Model of Cyber Victimization: Study on College Student in Indonesia

 3.12.
 PLS Predict

 PLS Predict is a measure of the strength of PLS as a Structural Equation Modeling (SEM) predictor.
-According to another study [38] and [31], more than the prediction R-squared alone is insufficient to assert that a model has good predictive power.
+According to another study [31, 38], more than the prediction R-squared alone is insufficient to assert that a model has good predictive power.
 Therefore, a new PLS Predict method has been developed to validate that the proposed PLS model possesses predictive power.
 PLS Predict serves as a form of validation for the predictive strength of the PLS test.

 To demonstrate that the results of PLS have good predictive power, it is necessary to compare them with a baseline or naive model, namely the linear regression model (LM).
 The comparison between models (PLS versus LM) is considered better when observed through the measures of RMSE (Root Mean Squared Error) or MAE (Mean Absolute Error), as well as Q square predictive.
 PLS Predict results are presented in Table 11.